ocapn/ocapn/draft-specifications/Model.md

 A value that can receive messages.

-Remotable values can be either a local value or a remote value that forwards messages to a local value.
+A remotable value is either locally implemented or forwards messages to the peer where such a local implementation exists for delivery to it.
-The latter is a presence: a remotable that forwards messages to the peer where the message can be delivered to its corresponding local remotable.
+The latter is referred to as a presence.

 Comparing the identities of remotable values is pass-invariant, meaning that comparing the identities of any pair of remotable values will produce the same